BB&T Atlanta Open

 - Site: Atlantic Station, 1380 Atlantic Dr NW, Atlanta, Ga., 30363,www.atlanticstation.com

 - Tournament office: 264 19th Street, Suite 2220, Atlanta, Ga., 30363

 - Singles main draw: 28-player draw with four players coming from qualifying

 - Qualifying draw: 16-player singles draw

 - Emirates Airline US Open Series: Atlanta is the third event in the nine-tournament series leading up the US Open.
-2016 will be the thirteenth year of the Series.
-Atlanta will also be the last ATP event prior to the 2016 Olympic Games in Rio de Janeiro
+2017 will be the fourteenth year of the Series.

 - Web site: www.bbtatlantaopen.com

 - 2017 prize money: $618,030; total financial commitment: $693,435

 - 2017 total seating capacity including AJC Grandstand & Court 3: 4,225